 Haynes enjoys working with singer, songwriter, and musician Randy Singer who, she says, helps find work for musicians.
 “Randy makes sure artists are seen and appreciated.
 He provides bookings, enthusiasm, and the tools they need to continue their work in an atmosphere that induces creativity and cohesiveness.”
 Singer is based in Miami and books talent all over the tri county area in addition to booking all the nightly entertainment at The Van Dyke Café and The News Lounge through his company Randy Singer Music.
 He himself has played all over the world with such greats as Franco da Vita, Toots Thielemans, Caetano Veloso, Juan Luis Guerra, Timbaland and Julio Iglesias in such places as Brazil, Paraguay, Uruguay, Paris, Czech Republic, Venezuela, Puerto Rico, Germany, Amsterdam, Mexico, New York, and Nashville.

 With music by The Derek Mac Band backing some of South Florida’s local artists, this series is already a hit and the best kept secret.
 With limited space and no cover, it’s best to get there early.
-For more information or if you’re interested in playing for the series, email [email protected] with your photos, web-links, mp3 files and whatever else you think earns you some stage time or visit http://www.thevandykecafe.com/vintagesoul.Be sure to tell them Soul Of Miami sent you!
+For more information or if you’re interested in playing for the series, email [email protected] with your photos, web-links, mp3 files and whatever else you think earns you some stage time or visit http://www.thevandykecafe.com/vintagesoul.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.